SonarSource/sonarqube/server/sonar-docs/src/pages/project-administration/configuring-portfolios-and-applications.md

 Global Administrators  have access to the overall Portfolio and Application administration interface at **[Administration > Configuration > Portfolios](/#sonarqube-admin#/admin/extension/governance/views_console)**.
 From this page, Portfolios and Applications can be created and edited.

 Users of either type can edit an individual Portfolio or Application definition from the lower-level **Administration > Edit Definition** interface.

+Global Administrators also have access to the Projects Management page at **[Administration > Projects > Management](/#sonarqute-admin#/admin/projects_management)**.
+Changing the selection mechanism on this page to “Portfolios” or “Applications” lets you manage the Portfolios or Applications of your SonarQube instance.
+The dropdown menu to the right of each item lets you edit permissions, apply Permission Templates or restore access to a Portfolio or Application.

 ## Populating Portfolios
 Once your Portfolio exists, you can populate it with any mix of projects, Applications, and sub-portfolios.
 Applications may only be populated with projects.